-The Institution of Mechanical Engineers (IMechE) report shows how using the gas grid to store excess electricity could boost UK renewables.
+The Institution of Mechanical Engineers (IMechE) report on Energy from Gas: Taking a Whole System Approach shows how using the gas grid to store excess electricity could boost UK renewables.
 It calls for Government support to change pipes and materials to allow excess electricity, in the form of hydrogen, to be stored in the gas grid.

 It recommends that the UK Government and industry should boost investment in technology to promote the use of hydrogen as a way of storing energy, which would make the UK energy system greener and more efficient.
 The technology would allow the gas grid to be used to store excess electricity, in the form of hydrogen, and support an expansion of renewable power in the UK.

 This IMechE report makes three key recommendations for how power to gas technology could be used to transform the UK energy system:

 1. UK Government must commit to creating an industrial forum that brings together the nuclear, renewable power and gas sectors to promote the generation and storage of hydrogen for use across the UK energy system in heat, transport, power generation and heavy industry.
 Investment now in the future hydrogen economy will begin to encourage further innovation, open up markets and help clarify legislation and regulation.